pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.
     - Azure Container Instances is a great solution for any scenario that can operate in isolated containers, including simple applications, task automation, and build jobs.
 	- Co-scheduled groups: Azure Container Instances supports scheduling of multi-container groups that share a host machine, local network, storage, and lifecycle.
 This enables you to combine your main application container with other supporting role containers, such as logging sidecars.
+  - If you are looking to deploy your application in Linux environment and are comfortable with an orchestrator such as Swarm, Kubernetes or DC/OS, use ACS.
+A typical 3 tier application (such as a web front end, a caching layer, a API layer and a database layer) can be easily container-ized with 1 single dockerfile (or docker-compose file).
+It can be continuously decomposed into smaller services gradually.
+This approach provides an immediate benefit of portability of such an application.
+Containers is Open technology and there is great community support around containers.
 - API Management for API Apps and Serverless Apps:
   - API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
   - Contains an API Gateway service, Azure portal and Developer portal